 Vol 7: Records and Files of the Quarterly Courts of Essex County, Massachusetts

 Bundling - As settlers moved west into the cold New England frontier away from the Puritan strongholds, it was not uncommon for unmarried persons to be invited to sleep in the same bed for warmth.
 The definition of bundling evolved and developed over time into a ritual of courtship.
 Luke and Elizabeth Perkins, notorious Disturbers of the Peace and a “Wicked-tongued Woman” - Featured image: Grape Island, blockprint by Evelyn Goodale Grape Island is a part of the Parker River Wildlife Refuge at Plum Island, and was once a small, but thriving community.
 Jacob Perkins, Matthew Perkins, William Hubbard, Francis Wainwright, Thomas Hovey, Thomas Wade, Benedictus Pulsifer, Captain John Smith, Samuel Dutch, and Nathaniel Treadwell were among the owners … Continue reading Luke and Elizabeth Perkins, notorious Disturbers of the Peace and a “Wicked-tongued Woman” The hanging of John Williams and William Schooler, July 1637 - In 1637, two men convicted on separate counts of murder were executed in Boston on the same gallows.
 John Williams was convicted of killing John Hoddy near Great Pond in Wenham on the road to Ipswich.
 William Schooler was tried in Ipswich and found guilty of killing Mary Scholy on the path to Piscataqua.
 Patronage and Scandal at the Ipswich Customs House - In 1829, the position of Ipswich Customs Collector was granted to Timothy Souther, a man of prominence and one of the old line Democrats who held office there under President Andrew Jackson.
 Souther resigned in August, 1840 after being charged with graft.
 Illegal Currency: Ipswich and the Land Bank scheme of 1740-41 - In September 1740, two Massachusetts Land Banks organized and issued 50,000 pounds of notes of varying amounts, without legal authorization of the Crown, and over the objections of the governor and his Council.
 An Act of Parliament declared all the transactions of the two Bank Schemes illegal and void.
 Strong drink - Colonial liquor licenses were granted to Ipswich men of highest esteem.
 They were bound “not to sell by retail to any but men of family, and of good repute, nor sell any after sunset; and that they shall be ready to give account of what liquors they sell by retail, the quantity, time and to whom.”
 The Town is Full! - In the 17th Century Ipswich, residency was allowed to such as were church members and deemed suitable under the law.
 Every man thus elected took the freeman's oath, prescribed by the General Court.
 No stranger was permitted to live more than one week in any tenement without satisfaction of the Selectmen.
 “Dalliance and too much familiarity” - William Row v.
 John Leigh, Mar.
 28, 1673: “For insinuating dalliance and too much familiarity with his wife and drawing away her affections from her husband, to the great detriment both in his estate and the comfort of his life.”
 The Muster Murder of 1787 - During the Boston Muster of 1787, Daniel Foster of Rowley participated in the customary celebration of shooting musket balls into the air, and accidentally killed Amos Chapman of Ipswich.
 A jury ordered his execution, but Governor John Hancock opposed capital punishment and pardoned Foster.
 “Wording it over the sheep” and behaving badly - Samuel often had words with his neighbor John Lee Sr. over the handling of cattle and sheep, and in 1668 the two landed in court for disturbing the peace.
 Neither would not admit to any wrong.
 A witness testified that John's son Joseph hit Samuel with a club as they “were wording it over the sheep” Persecution of Quakers by the Puritans - Beginning in 1656, laws forbade any captain to land Quakers.
 Any individual of that sect was to be committed at once to the House of Correction, to be severely whipped on his or her entrance, and kept constantly at work, and none were suffered to speak with them.
 In Ipswich, Roger Darby his wife lived in High St, and were warned, fined and dealt with harshly.
 The sad story of Alexander Knight - In 1648, Alexander Knight was charged with the death of his chiled whose clothes caught on fire.
 A jury fined him for carelessness after being warned.
 The town took mercy and voted to provide him a piece of land "whereas Alexander Knight is altogether destitute, his wife alsoe neare her tyme."
 The hanging of Ezra Ross and Bathsheba Spooner, July 2, 1778 - In 1778, sixteen-year-old Ezra Ross of Ipswich was condemned to death for the murder of Joshua Spooner of Brookfield.
 Spooner's wife Bathsheba became the first woman executed in the newly-created United States of America.
 Ezra Ross is buried in an unmarked grave at the Leslie Road Cemetery.
 The “wearing of long hair” - The wearing of long hair was a burning theme of address in the early Puritan pulpit.
 The clergy prescribed that the hair should by no means lie over the band or doublet collar.
 In 1649, the Governor and seven of the Assistants declared their “dislike and detestation against the wearing of such long hair, whereby men doe deforme themselves, and offend sober and modest men.”
 Ipswich and the Salem witchcraft trials - During the Salem witch trials the Ipswich jail was filled with the accused.
-Among them was Mary Easty, Joan Braybrook and her stepdaughter Mehitable.
 Elizabeth Howe of Linebrook Road was tried and hung.
-All the ministers put themselves on record as out of sympathy with the delusion, Death in a snowstorm, December 1, 1722 - On December 1, 1722, Daniel Rogers was returning to Ipswich from a court case in Hampton and took a wrong turn that led deep into Salisbury marshes.
+The ministers of the town opposed the trials as a delusion.
+Death in a snowstorm, December 1, 1722 - On December 1, 1722, Daniel Rogers was returning to Ipswich from a court case in Hampton and took a wrong turn that led deep into Salisbury marshes.
 His body was found a few days later near Salisbury beach.
 Suspicion fell on one Moses Gatchel but no charges were filed, there being a lack of solid evidence.
 The proof was in the Kettle - Mark Quilter made his living as a cow-keeper in the common land on the north side of town and seemed to always be in trouble.